Eco-driving Incentive Mechanisms for Mitigating Emissions in Urban Transportation: Model of Eco-Driving Incentive Mechanism

 \subsection{Emissions and Travel Time}

-We assume a monitoring phase comprising multiple trips of the drivers in the past where the TSO uses vehicle telematics to collect data related to the driving behavior of each driver~$i\in \mc N$.
-This also includes interactions between drivers based on their daily routes and how different eco-driving policies of drivers affect their emissions and travel times.
-In an urban setting, collecting this data is meaningful to estimate the emissions and travel time of drivers as functions of their eco-driving levels because of the periodic patterns in the traffic state during weekdays.
-For instance, drivers drive between their homes and workplaces during certain hours of the weekdays.
-In this paper, we assume that the TSO has already collected this data, allowing him to estimate the functions of (the economic cost of) emissions $x_i:A \to X_i$ and (the economic cost of) travel time $y_i:A \to Y_i$ for each driver~$i\in \mc N$, where $A=\prod_{j=1}^n A_j$ and $X_i,Y_i\subset\bb R_+^*$.
-That is, the functions $x_i$ and $y_i$ are known by the TSO for every $i\in \mc N$.
-We also make assumptions on the functional class of emissions and travel time.
+For our theoretical analysis of EDIMs, we conceptualize a monitoring phase comprising multiple trips of the drivers in the past where the TSO used vehicle telematics to collect data related to the driving behavior of each driver~$i\in\mc N$.
+This abstraction allows us to develop a mathematical framework where the TSO already has estimates of interactions between drivers based on their daily routes and how different eco-driving policies affect emissions and travel times.
+In principle, such estimation is feasible in urban settings with periodic traffic patterns during weekdays, where drivers follow regular routes between homes and workplaces during predictable hours.
+While perfect estimation would be challenging in practice, our theoretical framework assumes that the TSO has sufficient historical data to estimate the functions of emissions $x_i: A\to X_i$ and travel time $y_i: A\to Y_i$ for each driver~$i\in \mc N$, where $A=\prod_{j=1}^n A_j$ and $X_i,Y_i\subset \bb R_+^*$.